Comparing causal parameters with many treatments and positivity violations: Comparability and positivity

 This criterion asks that the relationship between $\psi_a$ and $\psi_b$ reflects the relationship between $\bbE(Y^a \mid V)$ and $\bbE(Y^b \mid V)$: if one conditional mean is almost surely larger, then the corresponding causal parameter is larger; if they are almost surely equal, the causal parameters are equal.
 Moreover, it asks that this relationship is independent of potential outcome means under treatments other than $a$ and $b$.

 The criterion is not an assumption; rather, it is a desideratum.
 If a set of parameters satisfy the criterion and the left-hand sides of \eqref{eq:cond_lower}-\eqref{eq:cond_upper} hold (which is an assumption), then the right-hand sides of \eqref{eq:cond_lower}-\eqref{eq:cond_upper} will follow.
-Importantly, the set of TSMs $\left\{ \bbE(Y^a) \right\}_{a=1}^{d}$ satisfies criterion~\ref{crit:fairness} for all $V \subseteq X$.
-Therefore, if criterion~\ref{crit:fairness} holds for another set of parameters $\{\psi_a\}_{a=1}^{d}$, and the left-hand sides of \eqref{eq:cond_lower}-\eqref{eq:cond_upper} hold, then the order of the parameters $\{\psi_a\}_{a=1}^{d}$ matches the order of the TSMs.
+Importantly, the set of treatment-specific means $\left\{ \bbE(Y^a) \right\}_{a=1}^{d}$ satisfies criterion~\ref{crit:comp} for all $V \subseteq X$.
+Therefore, if criterion~\ref{crit:comp} holds for another set of parameters $\{\psi_a\}_{a=1}^{d}$, and the left-hand sides of \eqref{eq:cond_lower}-\eqref{eq:cond_upper} hold, then the order of the parameters $\{\psi_a\}_{a=1}^{d}$ matches the order of the treatment-specific means.